mateoo1/sharing-inspector/README.md

 # Sharing Inspector 1.0

-Sharing Inspector is a tool that making possible to quickly inspect which domain users have access to selected shared folders.
-It is detecting assigned security groups and displaying all member users.
+Sharing Inspector is a tool that making possible to quickly inspect who have access to selected shared folders.
+It is detecting assigned security groups and displaying all member users for local and domain groups.
 It also checking if user account is still enabled or not.
-The result of inspection is presented in csv or xml format, which are very convenient to analyse for instance in Excel.
+The result of inspection is presented in csv format, which are very convenient to analyse, for instance in Excel.
+XML export is also available if needed.

 <br /><br />